cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

           $\Delta t$
      - Press "PRINT" on the oscilloscope to save a screen capture to the USB Drive
-        - A clock will appear on the side; wait for it to disappear
+        - A clock will appear on the side panel.
+This will take a minute to save; just be patient.

     This image will save in a new folder on the drive as a `.BMP` file (for which there are converters online to other image types).
 Once